 In 1979, after a steady line of promotions, Knowlton became president of Hormel, followed by appointments as CEO and chairman.
 In January 1996, he completed his 48-year career with Hormel Food Company, although he remained chairman of the Hormel Foundation until 2011.
 In 2002, the Knowlton Award was established in his name to recognize those who have made the best and most innovative contributions to the food industry each year.

-Proud of his Horatio Alger Award, Knowlton says, “My passion for Horatio Alger is one that continues to grow.”
-Knowlton has served on the Association’s Board of Directors for a number of years, most recently as chairman.
-“My interest and commitment to Horatio Alger has intensified,” he says.
+Proud of his Horatio Alger Award, Knowlton said, “My passion for Horatio Alger is one that continues to grow.”
+Knowlton served on the Association’s Board of Directors for a number of years, most recently as chairman.
+“My interest and commitment to Horatio Alger has intensified,” he said.
 “Education needs have reached new dimensions.
 One of the most satisfying accomplishments with the Association has been the dramatic increase in the number and amount of scholarships we award.
 This is one of the most gratifying aspects of my involvement with the Horatio Alger Association.”

-Knowlton advises young people to “establish work and social habits that form a strong value system within.
+Knowlton advised young people to “establish work and social habits that form a strong value system within.
 Later, that foundation will provide a sound basis for the thousands of decisions and choices you have to make along the way.
 Always remember, it’s the little things you do that make up who you are as a person.
 Leaders should be measured by how well they serve their people, both in the workplace as well as in the community.”